MathildeAguiar/docs_internship/journal.md

 - [ ] Rewrite all my queries according to this new database
 - [ ] Translate in english with Babel Flask

+### 15/06/21:
+* I sketch the new database configuration (still some improvments needed)
+* Coding the new database tables with SQLAlchemy